 Turkey and vegetable shepherd’s pie

-Shepherd’s pie is traditionally made with lamb (like this recipe from Jamie Oliver), but if you want to cut down on cholesterol, you could always swap red meat for white meat, like this turkey and vegetable shepherd’s pie by Tastes of Home.
+Shepherd’s pie is traditionally made with lamb (like this recipe from Jamie Oliver), but if you want to cut down on cholesterol, you could always swap red meat for white meat, like in this turkey and vegetable shepherd’s pie from Everyday Healthy Recipes.

 Or you can leave out the meat altogether and make a vegetable pie, like this one from BBC Good Food.
-Packed with carrots, peas, potatoes, onions, cauliflower and tomatoes, just one portion contains all of your recommended five-a-day.
+Packed with carrots, peas, potatoes, onions, cauliflower, and tomatoes, just one portion contains all of your five-a-day.

 Cauliflower tikka masala

-Though, unfortunately, comfort food isn’t always healthy and chicken tikka masala is often no exception because it contains lots of heavy cream, ghee, and oil (the average portion contains a shocking 1,249 calories and 90.8 grams of fat).
+Though, unfortunately, comfort food isn’t always healthy and chicken tikka masala is no exception because it often contains lots of heavy cream, ghee, and oil.

 Healthy fish pie